facelessuser/pymdown-extensions/docs/extensions/emoji.md

 `pymdownx.emoji.to_svg`
 :
     This generator was written to output EmojiOne SVG images.
+SVGs are only free for 2.2.7, so the default CDN still references that one.
+Emoji codes added after 2.2.7 will not find images.
+If you've gained access to the 3.0 SVGs, or are keeping the 2.0 SVGs locally, you can point the `image_path` to them as well.
 The SVG image outputs as:

     ```html
     <img alt="😄" class="emojione" src="https://cdn.jsdelivr.net/emojione/assets/svg/1f604.svg" title=":smile:" />